 Public Health Watch is a nonprofit, nonpartisan investigative news organization that focuses on threats to America’s well-being.
 We illuminate weaknesses and injustices in the nation’s health infrastructure and policies, expose inequities and highlight solutions.
-National in scope, we collaborate with media outlets large and small, and college journalism and public health programs.
-Our aim is to uncover truths that hold institutions and individuals accountable and compel change.
+National in scope, we collaborate with media outlets large and small and college journalism and public health programs.
+Our aim is to uncover truths that hold institutions and individuals accountable and to compel change.

 What Is Public Health?

 Public health is about the prevention of illness, injury and death.
 The threats to physical and mental health are wide-ranging and include air and water pollution, climate change, workplace hazards, substance abuse, lack of health insurance and violence.

 - The United States each year spends $3.6 trillion on health, yet less than 3 percent of that amount goes toward prevention.
 More than three-quarters of Americans live in states that spend less than $100 per person annually on public health and 100 times that much on medical care.
 The impacts of this frail (or in some cases non-existent) infrastructure fall disproportionately on people of color.